Skip to main content

 #

-• Strong application: An applicant submits Form I-526E with comprehensive evidence of lawful capital investment, including tax returns and business records, resulting in a smooth processing experience.
+• Strong application: An applicant provides comprehensive evidence of lawful capital investment and detailed plans for job creation, resulting in a smooth approval process.

 • Strong application: Investors making a $1.05M direct investment in a new commercial enterprise creat submits with required evidence; receives Employment Authorization Document (EAD) in approximately 12-24+ months (premium available).